Last updated: April 2019

 Say you need to write a new article for your website’s blog.
 Are you going to start directly by writing the article?
 Well… no.

-A list of subtasks related to a general writing task
+A list of subtasks for a general writing task

 Whether we like it or not, we all have those tasks that keep coming back on a constant basis: sending monthly invoices, creating periodical reports, attending daily status meetings.
 In short, recurring tasks.